scikit-learn/administrative/sprint_paris_2023/two-year-radar.md

 After covering all topics with double digit votes we continued in a more free-style order with topics individual people were interested in.
 We did not cover all topics.

+These notes are to be taken with a grain of salt, as they only represent the people who were are the sprint, a small sample of the scikit-learn community.

 ---

 > Find the original pad at: https://hackmd.io/@betatim/skl-2yr-2023